Save big (up to $1,875) on small business tools with our free membership, business.com+

 Intuitive for your agents

-• Screen popping: When a customer gets in touch, their number flashes on the agent’s screen and then, if connected to a CRM, brings up their record for review.
+• Screen pop: When a customer gets in touch, their details appear on the agent’s screen.
+If your call center software is connected to a CRM, their record opens automatically so the agent can review past interactions and personalize the conversation.

 Selecting the right call center software for your business